apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * To split up into separate mods, instead?
   * Character speed movement?
   * Digistruct tunnel removal (both teleport/FT and respawn)
+* Blackjack tables in DLC1 seem to not actually show all your cards; if we're not already doing sequencelength->1 stuff, perhaps that'll do it.

 Changelog
 =========